rickabrac/iOSCombineGPTClient/README.md

 ## FluxGPTChat/ Files

+App:
-•APIKeyUIView.swift          SwiftUI View that prompts for an API Key if needed

-•ChatAPI.swift               GPT3 API Service
-•ChatRouter.swift            subclass of Router that coordinates ChatTabView ChatStore.swift             single source of truth for a chat interface ChatTabUIView.swift         SwiftUI tab view that allows user to switch interfaces ChatUIView.swift            SwiftUI version of the chat interface
+APIKeyUIView.swift          SwiftUI View that prompts for an API Key if needed ChatAPI.swift               GPT3 API Service ChatRouter.swift            subclass of Router that coordinates ChatTabView ChatStore.swift             single source of truth for a chat interface ChatTabUIView.swift         SwiftUI tab view that allows user to switch interfaces ChatUIView.swift            SwiftUI version of the chat interface